Gdarthsid/QuITO-Version-1/README.md

 ## How to install?

-The solver uses CasADi, which is an open-source framework for nonlinear optimization, for its optmization routine.
+QuITO uses CasADi, which is an open-source framework for nonlinear optimization, for its optmization routine.
 CasADi can be downloaded from here: https://web.casadi.org/get.
 Install CasADi by downloading the source code and adding it to MATLAB’s path.<br>

 Next, unzip the package source files into the desired folder, and add the included [src](./src/) folder and its all subfolders to MATLAB's path directory.
 It can be done in the following ways: